 This is frankly incredible.
 Using two Empower Ankles, this bilateral amputee can run up and down stairs faster than the so-called able-bodied author of this article.
 Actually, he could probably whup me in many things!

 This video features the Genium X3 demonstrating still more of its extraordinary capabilities.
 To walk up these steep stairs with no hands requires a very high level of confidence — something that we see quite often with experienced Genium X3 users.

 To us, this is the most incredible video of all.
 For a bilateral above-the-knee amputee, going up and down the stairs without bionic assistance can be quite difficult.
 Here, a pair of Genium bionic knees from Ottobock greatly simplifies the task.

-Before we continue with this article, we would like to give a tip of the hat to all the scientists, engineers, and fearless amputee testers who made these technologies possible.
+We would like to give a tip of the hat to all the scientists, engineers, and fearless amputee testers who made these technologies possible.
 Bionics has indeed conquered the stairs.
 But we have to make these devices more affordable.
 They are currently beyond the financial means of almost everyone who can benefit from them, and that’s a real tragedy!